dbilgin/SomeWeather/README.md

 ## Setup

+1. For backend follow the backend [README](/backend/README.md).
+2. Create key.properties file following [key.properties.example](key.properties.example).
-1. Clone this repository
+3. Clone this repository
-2. Open the project in Android Studio
+4. Open the project in Android Studio
-3. Connect a Wear OS device or start an emulator
+5. Connect a Wear OS device or start an emulator
-4. Build and run the app
+6. Build and run the app

 ## Project Structure